 It is a uninhabited Island and no one is allowed to land on Barren Island

-The Andaman Administration started ship trips to Barren Island for tourists (They were not allowed to set foot on Barren Island though) but discontinued the arrangement within few months probably because of operational costs.
+History : The Andaman Administration back in 2005 started night ship trips to Barren Island for tourists for a cost ranging from INR 400 to INR 1000 (Tourists were not allowed to set foot on Barren Island though) but discontinued the service within few months, never to start or rethink again!.